ScottNC/mars-rover/README.md

   - First run `npm i`

-  - Then type `npm run fileInput input.txt output.txt` but replace input and output with your filepaths.
+  - Then type `npm run fileInput /path/to/input.txt /path/to/output.txt`.

   - Fianlly run `rimraf **/*.js && rimraf **/**/*.js` to delete all the Javascript files